Next Congress: Perhaps a Cheney, Panetta, more minorities

 Not all the news for women is positive, said Dittmar, who has written research briefs outlining the prospect for female candidates in the House and Senate.
 Based on current polls, Maryland’s 10-member congressional delegation is likely to revert to all-male, which Dittmar called especially notable because Sen. Barbara Mikulski, D-Md., holds the record as the longest-serving woman in Congress.
 Rep. Donna Edwards is retiring after losing a bid for the Senate.

 Maryland could join more than a dozen states with all-male delegations in Congress.
-If elected, McGinty would be the state’s first woman to serve in the Senate and could find herself the lone woman in Pennsylvania’s 20-member congressional delegation.
+If elected, McGinty would be the Pennsylvania’s first woman to serve in the Senate and could find herself the lone woman in the state’s 20-member congressional delegation.

 “Pennsylvania has a lot of work to do” to elect more women, Dittmar said, including better recruitment of female candidates at all levels.
 “They are still contending with a bit of a boys’ club in Pennsylvania.”